-As part of the Current Planning Division's ongoing review of dated standards in the Zoning Code, staff has identified certain "studio use" code provisions that could be more responsive to recent trends in fitness related uses.
+As part of the Current Planning Division's ongoing review of dated standards in the Zoning Code, staff has identified "studio use" code provisions that could be revised to be more responsive to recent trends in fitness related uses.

 Many current fitness uses emphasize a more specialized and personal approach in a smaller studio format than larger traditional gyms.
-Consequently, studio fitness business owners are seeking storefront spaces along the City's commercial corridors to attract clients towards a personalized setting.
+Consequently, studio fitness business owners are seeking storefront spaces along the City's commercial corridors to attract clients to smaller facilities in a more personalized setting.
 Fitness related studios including indoor-cycling, cross-fit, yoga or Pilates, and martial arts currently operate in the City and are permitted in commercial and industrial zones, provided they meet Zoning Code development and land use standards.